Migrate Exchange 2016 to 2019

 - Lync/Skype Business Server integration with Exchange 2019

-Exchange server version Coexistence scenario Requirement Migration Exchange 2019 Possible.
-Can coexist with Exchange 2016 Install Cumulative Update 11 (CU11) or later on Exchange 2016 EdbMails can help you migrate Exchange 2016 to Exchange 2019 directly Additional Notes:
+Exchange server version Coexistence scenario Requirement Migration Exchange 2019 Supported – can coexist with Exchange 2016 Exchange 2016 must have Cumulative Update 11 (CU11) or later EdbMails enables direct migration from Exchange 2016 to Exchange 2019 Additional Notes:

 - Exchange 2019 requires Active Directory forest functional level of Windows Server 2012 R2 or higher.